Simon-Coetzee/motifBreakR/README.md

 Additionally, one of the packages that we depend on depends upon [MotIV](http://www.bioconductor.org/packages/release/bioc/html/MotIV.html) in Bioconductor which in turn depends upon the GNU Scientific Library.
 Please see the MotIV Vignette, appendix: [GSL Installation](http://www.bioconductor.org/packages/release/bioc/vignettes/MotIV/inst/doc/MotIV.pdf#section.11) If you are having issues with installation.

+If you'd like to make the vignette yourself (and have it appear identically to the one listed above), you also need [pandoc](http://pandoc.org/installing.html) which converts R markdown into any of numerous formats including `.html`, `.pdf`, and microsoft word style `.doc` files.

 #### Getting prerequisite packages from Bioconductor
 ```{r}
 source("http://bioconductor.org/biocLite.R")